barryclark/jekyll-now/_cultures/2022-03-29-continuous-cloud-security.md

 ## At the very beginning ...

-there was the Waterfall and classical (Micro)Management approaches to deal with complexitiy.
+there was the Waterfall and classical (Micro)Management approaches to deal with complexity.
 We tried to manage complexity by creating checklist and observed the state in Excel.
-The process itself was mostly plugged into the casual Watterfall approaches like regular Quality Assurance aspects.
+The process itself was mostly plugged into the casual Waterfall approaches like regular Quality Assurance aspects.
 Visualized it looks like this:

 <p align="center">
 <img width="600" src="/images/WaterFallSecurity.png">